simular-ai/Agent-S/README.md

    docker compose up -d
    ```

 6. Our implementation of Agent S incorporates the Perplexica API to integrate a search engine capability, which allows for a more convenient and responsive user experience.
-To tailor the API to your settings and specific requirements, you may modify the URL and the message of request parameters in  `agent_s/query_perplexica.py`.
+If you want to tailor the API to your settings and specific requirements, you may modify the URL and the message of request parameters in  `agent_s/query_perplexica.py`.
 For a comprehensive guide on configuring the Perplexica API, please refer to [Perplexica Search API Documentation](https://github.com/ItzCrazyKns/Perplexica/blob/master/docs/API/SEARCH.md)

 For a more detailed setup and usage guide, please refer to the [Perplexica Repository](https://github.com/ItzCrazyKns/Perplexica.git)